DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

 - Transport coefficients
 - Antibody binding parameters
 - Microglia-related parameters

+An aditional parameters file is contained in [`ODE_version/Geerts_Params_2.csv`](ODE_version/Geerts_Params_2.csv`).
+This is necessary because some parameter names vary between the SBML and ODE versions.
+The ODE version is true to the publication.

 ## Rate Constant Extrapolation
 The amyloid beta aggregation model uses a sophisticated rate extrapolation system implemented in [`K_rates_extrapolate.py`](K_rates_extrapolate.py).
 This module: